Client Onboarding: How to Do It Right (+ 4 Best Practices)

 In-app chat for answering questions or contacting any customer support team member for a live chat.
 While it is not the end-all client onboarding software, it does help.

 For the marketing agency, having a live chat customer service available throughout the day saves time and money; reduces people-to-people interactions (which also saves time) and humanizes your brand.
-Live chat delivers 73% customer satisfaction, compared to 61% for email and 44% for phone support.
+Live chat software delivers 73% customer satisfaction, compared to 61% for email and 44% for phone support.

 Here is an example of a well-performing live chat: